What we do with AI Pricing AI Blog Tools FAQ Talk to us

 Pre-call briefs eliminate the context gap.
 A new rep’s biggest disadvantage is walking into calls without context.
 They don’t know the account history.
 They don’t know what was said on previous calls.
 They don’t know the competitive landscape for this specific deal.
 The pre-call brief agent solves all of this - delivering deal history, attendee profiles, last interaction summary, and a suggested question before every single call.
 The new rep has the same context as a rep who’s been on the account for six months.

 Call transcript analysis replaces shadowing.
 Instead of sitting in on 50 calls over two months, a new rep can review AI-generated summaries of the best calls from the past quarter.
+If you’re using Gong, this library is already being built from every call your team makes.
 The agent surfaces the discovery calls with the highest conversion rates, the objection handling moments that led to closed-won deals, the competitive positioning that actually worked.
 Curated learning from real conversations, available on day one.

 MEDDIC agents teach qualification by doing.
 A new rep doesn’t need to master MEDDIC qualification technique before they start selling.
 The MEDDIC extraction agent reads their call transcripts and populates the fields automatically.
 The rep sees what good qualification data looks like - extracted from their own conversations.
 Over time, they learn what to listen for because they see what the agent extracts.
 The agent is training them while doing the work.